SilentStorm2k/Odin-Form-Validation/README.md

 <h3 align="center">Form Validation in TS</h3>

   <p align="center">
-    Simple custom form validation in TS I played around with using the JS form validation API, and RESTCountries API
+    Simple custom form validation in TS I played around with using the JS Constraint validation API, and RESTCountries API for The Odin Project
     <br />
     <a href="https://github.com/SilentStorm2k/Odin-Form-Validation"><strong>Explore the docs »</strong></a>
     <br />